global-synchronizer-foundation/cips/isegall-governance-changes/cip-XXXX.md

 In the current implementation, once the expiration date on a vote request has passed, votes on it can no longer be modified.
-In practice, this has proven to be a burdening limitation, and Super Validator operators often expressed a need to modify their vote until the very last minute, i.e. until the corresponding action as become effective.
+In practice, this has proven to be a burdening limitation, and Super Validator operators often expressed a need to modify their vote until the very last minute, i.e. until the corresponding action has become effective.
 The new implementation will satisfy that requirement by allowing any vote to be modified until the point where the vote has become effective.

 ### Early Rejection

 Mistakes happen.
-We have had several cases on ledger already where vote requests contained errors, and we quickly realized they should get rejected.
+We have had several cases on ledger already where vote proposals contained errors, and the Super Validator operators quickly realized that the vote proposals should be rejected.
 In the current implementation, there is no way to quickly get rid of those votes despite wide agreement that they should be rejected.

 ### Immediate Effectivity

-Currently, any vote request has both an expiration date and effectivity date.
+If a vote passes its expiration date with 2/3 of the SVs in favor, it's highly likely that it will go into effect on chain.
+For vote proposals that impact application providers and Validator operators, it's helpful to know for certain that a vote will take effect, and then have some time to prepare for this impact.
+Providing separate expiration and effectivity dates meets this need.

-In practice, we've seen that on many vote proposals, the intention is to apply then as soon as possible and not at a pre-determined future date.
-Supporting "immediate effectivity" will satisfy this requirement.
+On the other hand, some votes only involve the Super Validators, and have little to no operational impact.
+And there is also the possibility that the Super Validators could want to introduce a bug fix quickly.
+In these cases, it would be valuable to apply a vote proposal as soon as possible rather than at a pre-determined future date.

 ## Backwards compatibility